CSC207-UofT/course-project-207-project-dream-team/Design Document.md

 ##Use of GitHub Features
 - Our group sufficiently used Pull Requests combined with branches to each finish the assigned tasks.
 Our Pull requests are reviewed by people with related tasks (when classes communicate) unless changes are trivial or when we are meeting in-person.
-We haven’t used Issues as much since we have been communicating over group chats or face-to-face everyday.
+We haven’t used Issues as much since we have been communicating over group chats or face-to-face every day.
 Actions is a great tracker of what we have been doing, so we use it as material for our meetings.

 ## Code Style and Documentation